Dinosaur mummy

-Dinosaur mummies are exceptionally preserved dinosaur fossils with skin traces covering substantial parts of the body.
-The term was coined by Henry Fairfield Osborn in 1911 for an Edmontosaurus specimen (AMNH 5060) discovered in 1908 by fossil hunter Charles Hazelius Sternberg and his three sons in Wyoming.
-A handful of similar dinosaur mummies have been found since.
-These include two Edmontosaurus specimens subsequently discovered by the Sternberg family, one of which (SMF R 4036) was sold to Germany, while the other was lost during World War I when it was shipped to England and the ship was sunk.
-Barnum Brown, in 1912, discovered a mummy he described as a new genus, Corythosaurus.
-In 1999, another Edmontosaurus mummy nicknamed "Dakota" was discovered, and in 2000, a Brachylophosaurus mummy was found and nicknamed "Leonardo".
+Dinosaur mummies are exceptionally well-preserved dinosaur fossils with skin traces covering substantial parts of the body.
+The term was coined by Henry Fairfield Osborn in 1911 for an Edmontosaurus specimen (AMNH 5060) discovered in 1908 by fossil hunter Charles Hazelius Sternberg and his three sons in Wyoming, US.

-The term "mummy" has, in the context of dinosaurs, only been used informally.
+Definition and significance

+The term dinosaur mummy was coined by Henry Fairfield Osborn in 1911, but originally referred to a single specimen, the Edmontosaurus mummy AMNH 5060 in the American Museum of Natural History (AMNH).
+The term has since been applied to several similar specimens, but only informally.
 All dinosaur fossils that have been regularly called "mummies" were found in North America and belong to the Hadrosauridae ("duck-billed dinosaurs"), and are therefore also known as "hadrosaur mummies".
-Occasionally, the name "mummy" has also been used for other exceptionally preserved dinosaur fossils such as the type specimen of Borealopelta and the Fighting Dinosaurs specimen.

-Osborn noted that the skin of the first Edmontosaurus mummy was tightly wrapped around the specimen and partially drawn into the body interior.
-This indicates that the carcass had dried out and deflated before burial; the specimen is therefore the fossil of a natural mummy.
-It is now understood that not all specimens that are known as dinosaur "mummies" are necessarily mummified, and that other processes, including rapid burial and the absence of oxygen, may also lead to the preservation of such specimens.
+Occasionally, the name "mummy" has also been used for other exceptionally preserved dinosaur fossils.
+Phillip Manning, in a 2008 book, cited the paleontologist Kraig Derstler stating that the term "dinosaur mummy" may be applied to cases where "dinosaur skin impressions are extensive enough to wrap around a substantial amount of the articulated skeleton".
+In 2025, Sereno and colleagues formally defined the term fossil mummy to include any mostly intact fossil specimen that preserves extensive areas of integument such as skin or feathers and often shows signs of desiccation before burial.